Anjy678/python-sample-scripts/README.md

 # python-sample-scripts
-A collection of python practice scripts that could definitely built on
+A collection of python practice scripts I did for practice